 The Ongoing Need for Accurate English to Chinese Legal Translation Services and Chinese to English Legal Translations

 We’ve blogged about seven outrageous legal translation errors that changed lives throughout history.
 Legal mistranslations are very common when doing business in China.
-About 5% of legal disputes in China reportedly happen due to legal translation mistakes that often lead to significant economic losses.
+About 5% of legal disputes in China reportedly happen due to English to Chinese legal translation mistakes that often lead to significant economic losses.

 Chinese to English Legal Translation Errors